 Ever seen those cool-looking rainbow clouds?
 If you live in South Florida, you probably have.
-We've been lucky to have seen.
 The crystal like colors beaming from behind the puffy white clouds is incredible.
 It's like watching cotton candy hues spread across the sky.

 I recently learned it is called, cloud iridescence.
 According to NOAA colors come through the layers of thin clouds and since they are charged with water droplets, the sun's ray give it that rainbow color.

 We hope to learn more about the science behind it, but for now we wanted to recreate it with watercolor magic.
 Give it a try, you will be surprised by how much your little one will enjoy it!

 Time: 20 minutes Ages: Toddlers + Difficulty: Easy

 - Mat Board (best to work with cardstock)

 - Water Colors (using food coloring can do the trick)